-Trent University’s Department of Athletics and Recreation celebrated student athletic achievement at the annual Athletic Awards Ceremony, held at the PSB Wilson Athletic Complex on Wednesday, March 28.
+Trent University’s Department of Athletics and Recreation celebrated student athletic achievement at an Athletic Awards Ceremony, held in the Great Hall at Champlain College last night.

-Varsity rugby players, Michael Moores, Sara Pieper, and Amy Bambury were awarded the Arthur Cup, the University’s most prestigious award for graduates who have demonstrated outstanding contribution, sportsmanship, participation, and leadership in the athletic programs.
+Student athletes Evan Fleming and Stephanie Tabbert were awarded the Arthur Cup, the University’s most prestigious award for graduates who have demonstrated outstanding contribution, sportsmanship, participation, and leadership in the athletic programs.

 In addition, the following students were honoured with the University Athletic Award, presented to third- and fourth-year students who have demonstrated a significant contribution to the varsity and campus recreation programs: